Experience cashless, super-quick and frictionless claims process.

 Cashless medical insurance is broadly categorised into three types of policies, they are:

-Cashless hospitalisation is provided to individuals who have opted for an individual health insurance policy.
+Cashless hospitalisation is provided to individuals who have opted for an individual health insurance policy and are hospitalised in one of the network hospitals.

 Under this type of cashless health insurance, all the family members, who are the beneficiaries of the insurance plan, can avail cashless hospitalisation and the benefits of the policy.